 — John Williams, New York Times

 ‘Intentionally the memoir is meandering, digressive, cumulative, compendious – a mind moving around its wide world.
-Dugdale’s translation appears heroic, to this reader with no Russian, in its sustained careful attentiveness.... in the end the excess is less important than the fact that so much of what Stepanova has saved for us is remarkable and rich with meaning.’
+Dugdale’s translation appears heroic, to this reader with no Russian, in its sustained careful attentiveness... so much of what Stepanova has saved for us is remarkable and rich with meaning.’

 — Tessa Hadley, Guardian